SUSE/SLES4SAP-sap-infra-monitoring-ansible-playbook/README.md

 ## Install and run Ansible
-It is recommended to use python311 and higher.
-In case the default python version is lower on the system it is possible to use a higer version in a seperate environment:
+It is recommended to use ansible version < 2.12 and python version 3.8 or newer.
+In case the default python version is lower then 3.8 on the system it is possible to use a higer version in a seperate environment:

 ```
 # mkdir work